 10. She believes that less, almost always, in design as in life, is more.

 11. She has designed logos for boutiques in Brooklyn and Portland, ME, a performance troupe, an animal hospital, a popcorn cart, a northern Indian take-out place, a plethora of publications, cookbooks, book covers and whiskey labels.

 13. Two of the cookbooks she designed in 2015 have been nominated for James Beard Awards— Heartlandia: Heritage Recipes from Portland's The Country Cat and Sourdough.
 Sourdough was a cookbook award winner in 2016!

 14. She established the visual concept and handled all the art direction and design for the original year of Maine magazine.

-15. Best concert she saw recently: M. Ward.
+15. Best concert she saw recently: Dr. Dog or SPOON.

 16. The New York Times called The Whole Hog Cookbook “aggressively pretty.”

 18. The International Association of Culinary Professionals (IACP) named Summerland a finalist in the global design category.

-19. Most of the art on the walls of her home (which is also her studio) in Portland, Maine, is made by friends.
+19. Most of the art on the walls of her home (which is also her studio), in the midcoast of Maine, is made by friends.